 We have a real treat for you today with the Audio Technica AT-LP1240 review.
-For it’s most common use, this product is one of the high quality turntables, specifically designed for professional DJs.
+This product is one of the high quality turntables, specifically designed for professional DJs.
 It’s a stunning piece of equipment, ideal for use in nightclubs and touring.
-However, it clearly does a great job of being an at home vinyl record player as well.
+However, it does a great job of being an at-home vinyl record player as well.

 The device allows for easy LP to digital conversion because of the handy USB output.
 Simply plug in the USB port to any PC/laptop and you can have access to a digitized version of the music.